 Theses ramekin eggs are perfect for feeding yourself, or a large gathering of family and friends.
 If you are feeding the masses, you could also just use a larger baking dish and put 8-12 eggs in there and have them bake all together.

-It’s really east to learn how to bake ramekin eggs, there are just three simple steps:
+It’s really easy to learn how to bake ramekin eggs, there are just three simple steps:

 Step 1: Pre-heat the oven and prep ingredients